 The HES major provides a strong foundation in the natural and behavioral sciences and encourages students to tailor their course of study specific to their career goals with optional specializations in pre-physical therapy, or pre-occupational therapy.

-The four-year, 120 semester hour, Bachelor of Science in HES degree also includes preparation for various American College of Sport Medicine (ACSM) certifications.
+The four-year, 120 semester hour, Bachelor of Science in HES degree includes preparation for various American College of Sport Medicine (ACSM) certifications.

 The HES Department recommends the following to fulfill the RHCHP Core Studies Requirements.